 The severity and prognosis of the heart attack will depend on the extent of the damage on the heart muscle.
-Minor heart attacks can usually recover.
+Individuals who suffer from minor heart attacks can usually recover.
 Major heart attacks may result in long-term heart failure, abnormal heart rhythms, enlargement of the heart, leakage at the heart valve or even death.

-The various treatment options is dependent on how much damage has been inflicted on the heart muscle and symptoms experienced by the patient.
+The various treatment options are dependent on how much damage has been inflicted on the heart muscle and symptoms experienced by the patient.

-This is the one approach that one can have control over, to prevent or manage such disease.
+This is the one approach that one can have control over, to prevent or manage such diseases.

-You can always make the decision to eat a healthy and balanced diet that has more fruits and vegetables rather than high fat foods.
-Food rich in fat, and in particular saturated fats, can lead to higher level of cholesterol in your body and this is a major component of the deposits that line against the blood vessel walls, causing the narrowing of the heart arteries.
+You can always make the decision to eat a healthy and balanced diet that has more fruits and vegetables rather than high-fat foods.
+Food rich in fat, and particularly saturated fats can lead to higher levels of cholesterol in your body and this is a major component of the deposits that line against the blood vessel walls, causing the narrowing of the heart arteries.

 Control the major risk factors of coronary heart disease.